HaoLi12345/interactive_seg/README.md

 Briefly, this model works very well as a baseline method.
 You can find the screenshots in this [folder](https://github.com/HaoLi12345/interactive_seg/edit/main/screenshots).

-Specifically, I only trained on full (10 percent 16G) dataset for **1 epoch** to prove the concept.
-Similarly, I trained on a selected subset (AbdomenAtlas and LiverTumor) on **5 epochs**, where the results can be found in test logs.
+Specifically, I only trained on full (10 percent 16G) dataset for **one epoch** to prove the concept.
+Similarly, I trained on a selected subset (AbdomenAtlas and LiverTumor) on **five epochs**, where the results can be found in test logs.

 Importantly, the training process takes a bit longer than I thought, as the main scope is to build a generic method.
 In addition, I used generic BCE loss, which is not the best option for medical segmentation.
 However, you can train with multiple classes (please refer to #2 in #before you start) at each iteration and reduce the image size.
 This would lead to better performance.